 At this point, you should Remove the number of the lost phone.

-Should you have lost a device other than your phone or did you not set up your mobile number, here’s another way to terminate a Facebook session.
+If you have lost a device other than your phone or did you not set up your mobile number, here’s another way to terminate a Facebook session.

 To be safe, also update your Facebook password.

-Keep Facebook Safe
+Keep Your Facebook Account Safe